oseyemiprecious/alx-pre_course/0x01-git/README.md

-This readme file is not an empty one
+This readme file is not an empty one and only empty file